groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 > 🤖 "Messy Crimp Stamping ([Image B6](/assets/rhode_B6.JPG)): The stamped batch code on the tube crimp overlaps the printed white vertical stripe unevenly."

-❌ To my eye, the orientation of the white strip relative to the batch code is similar to that found on authentic tubes, so this is incorrect.
+❌ To my eye, the orientation of the white stripe relative to the batch code is similar to that found on authentic tubes, so this is incorrect.

 <br>

 > 🤖 "Excessive Shrink Wrap ([Images B1](/assets/rhode_B1.JPG) & [B3](/assets/rhode_B3.JPG)): The outer box is encased in thick, heavily wrinkled plastic shrink wrap with warped seams, which differs from authentic retail box packaging."

-❌ This is totally wrong; the *box* is not encased in shrink wrap.
+❌ This is totally wrong; the box is **not** encased in any shrink wrap.
 I think that [Images B1](/assets/rhode_B1.JPG) and [B3](/assets/rhode_B3.JPG) both have spots with high glare on the packages, and Gemini mistook this shiny surface for plastic wrap.
-The AI is right that authentic boxes don't come with shrinkwrap, though.
+The AI is right that authentic boxes don't come with shrink wrap, though.

 <br>